freedomofpress/securedrop-workstation/README.md

 ## Developer environment

 Install the following packages in Debian Bullseye: `make`, `python3-venv`, `xvfb` and `python3-pyqt5`.
+For non-Fedora-based systems, ensure Docker or Podman is installed.
+The updater build process will default to Podman if both are installed.

 To run the preflight updater outside of `dom0`: